kevinramage/mockDesigner/README.md

 ## Integration

-Mockd Designer use venom as integration technology.
+Mock Designer use venom as integration technology.
 You can run the integration tests with the following command:
 `.\venom.exe run --output-dir . .\integration\*.yml`

 ## Contribution